• Skip to primary navigation

 2. Form the dough you are working with into a compact disc or rectangle and press flat.

-PRO-TIP: This dough isn't super sensitive to overworking because it has a high concentration of cocoa and not as much flour.
-Therefore, this dough perfect for rolling out, smashing back together, and re-rolling out without ending up with tough and chewy cookie dough.
+PRO-TIP: This dough isn’t super sensitive to overworking because it has a high concentration of cocoa and not as much flour.
+Therefore, this dough is perfect for rolling out, smashing back together, and re-rolling out without ending up with tough and chewy cookie dough.

 How to make sandwich cookies.

-Whenever I host a Halloween party I have a few favorite dishes that I serve up.
+Whenever I host a Halloween party, I have a few favorite dishes that I serve up.

 Halloween Cookies (Bat Oreos)